noahpierau/articles/decred-messaging-proposal.md

 #### Target audience

-Website copy should resonate with a regularq middle class, non-oppressed person living in a (semi) developed nation state.
+Website copy should resonate with a regular middle class, non-oppressed person living in a (semi) developed nation state.

 The average crypto perso...